des4maisons/til/til.md

 # aws

+* Go to https://phd.aws.amazon.com to see all your retirement notices at once.
+    (Personal health dashboard)
 * [list of names of datacenters and where they are](http://docs.aws.amazon.com/general/latest/gr/rande.html)
 * On an AWS node, `curl http://169.254.169.254/latest/meta-data/` gives you all its instance metadata / attributes!
 My coworker says: